 Gorgeous Back View of an Inverted Lob

 A flawless-looking inverted medium bob has a gorgeous back view.
 Always.
-This inverted bob haircut looks better on straight, fine hair as it shows the perimeter very well.
+An inverted bob haircut looks better on straight, fine hair as it shows the perimeter very well.
 With its side-parted style, it makes a trend that suits ladies with an oval face shape.
 It’s not too late to get a fresh chop!

 Inverted and Shaggy Cut for Thin Hair

-Garcia notes, “This inverted shaggy bob is great for women who like a lived-in look.
+Garcia notes, “An inverted shaggy bob is great for women who like a lived-in look.
 It’s great for air-dry women, but it’s also easy to toss in some thermal waves.
 To style, use sea salt and thermal oil, then finish with a cream wax.”

 Textured Wavy Long Bob on Thin Hair